The River Browney

 The village of Satley which may mean the ‘seat or lurking place clearing’ is a farming settlement about eight and a half miles west of Durham City in Pennine country on the Steeley Burn which feeds the Browney.
 A barn just outside the village is said to incorporate the tomb of a mosstrooper called Thomas Raw who died in 1714.
 In the fourteenth century Satley belonged to the Greenwells but later owners included the Marleys and Heswells.

 Cornsay Colliery to the east is situated in the valley of the Hedleyhope Burn which joins the Deerness near Esh Winning to the south west.
-The colliery itself was opened by Ferens and Love in 1868 at the south end of the village that was built to serve it and it closed in 1953.
+The colliery itself was opened by Ferens and Love in 1868, at the south end of the village.
+The mine closed in 1953.

 An outlying drift mine operated by Cornsay Colliery was served by the attractive hamlet called Hollinside, a single terraced row of 1892 which is to the north of the River Browney near Lanchester.
 This isolated terrace is on the south west approach to Lanchester village and lies close to the site of a Roman aqueduct that was about two and a half miles long.

-The aqueduct was fed by a small reservoir formed by a Roman dam in the Knitsley area near Consett and supplied drinking water to the Roman fort of Longovicium at Lanchester as well as water for a Roman baths at the fort.
+The aqueduct was fed by a small reservoir formed by a Roman dam in the Knitsley area near Consett.
+It supplied drinking water to the Roman fort of Longovicium at Lanchester as well as water for a Roman baths at the fort.
 The site of Longovicium is just to the south west of Lanchester village.

 The Roman fort of Longovicium at Lanchester was built by the Roman 20th legion on Dere Street around 100AD and came later than the neighbouring forts of Ebchester near Consett and Binchester near Bishop Auckland.
 As with many Roman forts, traces of a Roman civilian settlement have been found nearby.
 The present day village of Lanchester just to the west would have come into being in later Anglo-Saxon times.